 Disclaimer: The editorial content on this page is not provided by any of the companies mentioned, and has not been reviewed, approved or otherwise endorsed by any of these entities.
 Opinions expressed here are author's alone.
 For a full list of our advertisers, see our disclosure page.

-The Gold Delta SkyMiles® Credit Card from American Express will cost you an annual fee of $95, waived for the first year.
-It's counterparts the Platinum Delta Skymiles® and the Delta Reserve cards cost substantially more at $195 dollars and $450 respectively.
+The Gold Delta SkyMiles® Credit Card from American Express will cost you an annual fee of $95, waived for the first year (See Rates & Fees).
+Its counterparts, the Platinum Delta SkyMiles® Credit Card from American Express and the Delta Reserve® Credit Card from American Express, cost substantially more at $195 dollars and $450, respectively.

-The rewards structure is pretty standard with double points on airline affiliated purchases and single points otherwise.
+The rewards structure is pretty standard with double points on Delta airline affiliated purchases and single points otherwise.
 Outside of the 30,000 bonus miles that new American Express account holders are eligible for after making $1,000 in purchases within the first 3 months, there isn't much else that differentiates the Gold Delta SkyMiles® Credit Card from American Express from other airline credit cards.
 Given the $95 annual fee (waived year 1), many cards with similar fees just offer better all around value.

 What Are SkyMiles® Worth?

 On an average basis we value Delta SkyMiles® at 1.2 cents per mile, though the actual rate may differ depending upon your travel plans.
-Used aggressively these miles can be worth signfiicantly more, as mileage requirements for awards bookings typically do not scale in the way prices do for fares.
+Used aggressively these miles can be worth significantly more, as mileage requirements for awards bookings typically do not scale in the way prices do for fares.